nishantjr/matching-logic-spec/README.md

 representation.
 This will let us take a more agile approach and not have each of the formalizations tighly bound to the Metamath formalization.

+## Goals

+1. Only allow the axiomatization of well-formed ML theories.
+2. Abstractly capture constructs for MSML, Kore, and eventually K, in a way that allows us to translate them to analogous concepts in each formalization.
+    -   Make us agile: Allow changing the representation of a particular abstract concept without forcing rewrite many metamath translations simulatuously.
+3. Act as a medium of exchange between the formalizations.

 ## How is this different from `kore` and `kompile`?

 `kore` and `kompile` bring K closer to Matching Logic,